Skip to main content

 ICE officials should consult with the ICE Office of Principal Legal Advisor (OPLA) when they encounter individuals who have already received status through a victim-based immigration benefit.

-Rescinding guidance directing ICE personnel to request that USCIS expedite adjudication of pending applications or petitions for victim-based immigration requests—including for people in ICE custody subject to mandatory detention—the interim guidance says expedite requests only will be made when it is "in ICE's best interest."
+Rescinding guidance directing ICE personnel to request that USCIS expedite adjudication of pending applications or petitions for victim-based immigration requests—including for people in ICE custody subject to mandatory detention—the interim guidance says expedited requests only will be made when it is "in ICE's best interest."

 This directive aligns with EO 14159, "Protecting the American People Against Invasion," and supersedes previous ICE directives 11005.3 and 10076.1, which directed ICE officials to adopt a "victim-centered approach" when engaged in civil immigration enforcement.

-Trump 2.0 [ID # 1491]
+Trump 2.0 [ID #1491]

 2025.01.31 Interim Guidance on Civil Immigration Enforcement Actions Involving Current or Potential Beneficiaries of Victim-Based Immigration Benefits